 Each application must be accompanied by an application deposit of \$60 Canadian (or \$45 US) (1997/98 rates).
-Please note that applicants who are admitted and register in the program they applied to will have their application deposit credited towards their first term's tuition fees.
+Applicants who are admitted and register in the program they applied to will have their application deposit credited towards their first term's tuition fees.
 A separate deposit is required for each application submitted.